-A tenant who is a victim of domestic violence, dating violence, sexual assault, or stalking, as defined in HUD's regulations at 24 CFR part 5, subpart L is eligible for an emergency transfer, if the tenant reasonably believes that there is a threat of imminent harm from further violence if the tenant remains within the same unit.
+A tenant who is a victim of domestic violence, dating violence, sexual assault, or stalking, as defined in HUD's regulations at 24 CFR part 5, subpart L is eligible for an emergency transfer, if the tenant reasonably believes that there is a threat of imminent harm (including physical, sexual, emotional, and/or economic harm) from further violence if the tenant remains within the same unit.
 The tenant does not need to provide any evidence to verify reasonable belief.
-If the tenant is a victim of sexual assault, the tenant is perceived sexual orientation, gender identity, or marital status.
+If the tenant is a victim of sexual assault, the tenant is also eligible for an emergency transfer if the sexual assault occurred on the premises within the 90-calendar-day period preceding a request for an emergency transfer.